 - The dissolved fruit pulp can also be used as a sauce.

-Additionally, it may be hard to find fresh baobab fruit, it’s best to opt for the powder that’s available in powder or capsule form at your nearest health store or you can even get it online.
+Additionally, while it may be hard to find fresh baobab fruit, it’s best to opt for the powder that’s available in powder or capsule form at your nearest health store, or you can even get it online.
 Once done, you can try out an African Baobab Smoothie recipe that will give you a great nutritional boost.
 Click here for more on the recipe.